Why does the field of view seem so narrow compared to other scopes?

 Can I use aftermarket mounts without voiding the warranty?

-While Trijicon prefers factory mounts for warranty claims, the Q-LOC mount system is specifically designed for the TA33.
+While Trijicon prefers factory mounts for warranty claims, the Q-LOC mount system is designed explicitly for the TA33.
 Quality third-party mounts from manufacturers like American Defense and Midwest Industries maintain proper zero retention and are widely used by professionals.

 What's the difference between the .223/69gr and other ballistic reticles?